fluid-project/infusion-docs/src/documents/CoreAPI.md

 Returns `true` if the supplied object is a plain JSON-forming container - that is, it is either a plain Object or a plain Array.
 If the `strict` argument holds `true`, only returns `true` if the supplied object is a plain Object.
-This method will accept as plain even objects coming from other contexts (e.g. iframes or V8 contexts) if they were plain in that context.
+This method will accept as plain objects coming from other contexts (e.g. iframes or V8 contexts) if they were plain in that context.

 ### fluid.typeCode(totest)